 You may appoint a single data protection officer to act for a group of companies or for a group of public authorities, taking into account their structure and size.

-What are the rules on security under the GDPR?
+What are the rules on security under the UK GDPR?

-Is there a toolkit I can use to prepare for GDPR?
+Is there a toolkit I can use to prepare for UK GDPR?